 The old home of the Museum of Transport was, in effect, a very large squarish shed with a large mezzanine floor, and what it lacked in mod cons and design, it made up for in terms of sheer space.
 For those familiar with the old museum, the key question on entering the Riverside Museum is how it works as a home for the outstanding collections that are housed here.
 The answer, reassuringly, is "very well indeed".
 The plan of the Riverside Museum is in the shape of what can only be described as a squiggle, and as a result it is not possible to see its full extent on entering, or from any single vantage point.

-The Riverside Museum uses some very clever devices to display its collections to best effect.
+The Riverside Museum uses some very clever devices to display its collections.
 Of particular note is the use of the height of the spaces in the museum to produce some very impressive effects.
 One side of the north end of the museum is home to the Wall of Cars: cars placed on platforms attached to the side wall at three different levels.
 The effect is extremely impressive.
 A similar effect is produced elsewhere in the museum with the Wall of Motorcycles, though here it is possible to get closer and appreciate the more intricate detail.

 Carrying on the three dimensional theme, the bicycle velodrome, almost in the form of a very large bicycle wheel, hangs overhead in the body of the museum, with part of the museum's collection of bikes attached.
 But perhaps the most impressive excursion into the third dimension is the way a railway steam engine has been displayed on the first floor, with its front projecting out over part of the main floor below.
 The result is a highly unusual, and oddly fascinating, view of the engine from some distance below.